WhisperNet/Tmux/README.md

-Here's a more presentable version of your tmux content, rewritten in a human-friendly style using Markdown:

 # TMUX: Terminal Multiplexer

 TMUX is a powerful tool that allows you to manage multiple terminal sessions within a single window.
 This guide covers the basics and some customization tips to enhance your terminal experience.